 Should I Be Worried About the Batteries in a Used Tesla?

-While we think worry is too strong a word, the battery on a used Tesla deserves as much scrutiny as the engine on a used internal combustion vehicle does.
-It’s wise to take a look into the health of the Tesla’s battery, to ask the owner questions about charging habits, and to know a little about Tesla batteries in general.
+So should you be worried about the battery on a used Tesla?
+We don’t think so, but like any used vehicle, it always makes sense to ask questions.
+In reality, the battery on a used Tesla deserves just as much scrutiny as the engine on a used internal combustion vehicle does.
+You’d be wise to take a look into the health of the Tesla’s battery, to ask the owner questions about charging habits, and to know a little about Tesla batteries in general.
 For the best peace of mind, a pre-purchase inspection by a Tesla Service Center can give you excellent decision-making info about the battery health of the used Tesla you are considering.

 The cost for a new battery on a Tesla, or on any EV, is pretty high (it is the most expensive part of the EV, after all).
 However, with real-world data suggesting that Tesla battery packs hold up exceptionally well over time and the knowledge that many Teslas are still under their original battery warranty, your search for a used Tesla doesn’t have to be an anxious, nail-biting experience.